sifuntouk/Artopixelator/README.md

-This project is part of The Odin Project Curriculum. https://www.theodinproject.com/courses/foundations/lessons/etch-a-sketch-project It's function deviates from the requested on purpose, as I consider it more fun and useful that way.
+This project is part of The Odin Project Curriculum. https://www.theodinproject.com/courses/foundations/lessons/etch-a-sketch-project .It's function deviates from the requested on purpose, as I consider it more fun and useful that way.

 Usage:
 Click on the grid to color the pad pixel under the mouse pointer.